Best active speakers 2024: our experts pick the top pairs with built-in amplifiers

 Built-in phono stage could perform better

-All the major streaming services are supported, and you can also play internet radio using the excellent app.
+All the major streaming services are supported, too, and you can also play internet radio using the excellent app.

-This system is incredibly fun to listen to.
-It’s an enthusiastic performer, happy to tackle any music genre and recording quality, and simply wants you to enjoy the music being played.
-But there is also a mature sense of composure running through its veins that is really impressive.
-It organises the complicated strands of instruments and noises with confidence, and it's balanced across the frequencies: taut bass, clear voices and sparkling, clean treble that’s punchy but never bright.
+"This system is incredibly fun to listen to", we said in our AIO Twin review.
+"It’s an enthusiastic performer, happy to tackle any music genre and recording quality, and simply wants you to enjoy the music being played.
+But there is also a mature sense of composure running through its veins that is really impressive."
+We also complimented its knack for timing and dynamics – important musical elements – and its balance across the frequencies.
+Expect "taut bass, clear voices and sparkling, clean treble that’s punchy but never bright".

 Read our full Triangle AIO Twin review